-The uncertainties contained in CH4 and N2O emissions estimates from composting are related primarily to assess activity data for the entire period and applied default emission factors.
+The uncertainties contained in CH_4 and N_2O emissions estimates from composting are related primarily to applied default emission factors.

-Uncertainty estimate associated with activity data for composting amounts 50 %.
-Based on the obtained information on activity data according the Annual data collection plan, expert responsible for emission calculation for the Waste sector has estimated uncertainty of the data, used values proposed by the 2006 IPCC Guidelines that are included in the tables in the sections on uncertainty assessment for individual categories.
+Uncertainty estimates associated with activity data for composting and anaerobic digestion at biogas facilities amount 5%.
+Based on the obtained information on activity data according the inventory improvement projects^{69,70}, expert responsible for emission calculation for the Waste sector has estimated uncertainty of the data, used values proposed by the 2006 IPCC Guidelines that are included in the tables in the sections on uncertainty assessment for individual categories.
 The process undertaken to assess uncertainties using expert judgement follows the guidelines stated in Volume 1, Chapter 3 of the 2006 IPCC Guidelines.

-Uncertainty estimate associated with CH_4 emission factor for composting of organic waste amounts 100 %, according to the provided uncertainty assessment in 2006 IPCC Guidelines.
-Uncertainty estimate associated with N_2O emission factor for composting of organic waste amounts 110 %, according to the provided uncertainty assessment in 2006 IPCC Guidelines.
+Uncertainty estimate associated with CH_4 emission factor for composting and anaerobic digestion of organic waste amount 100%, according to the provided uncertainty assessment in 2006 IPCC Guidelines.
+Uncertainty estimate associated with N_2O emission factor for composting of organic waste amounts 110%, according to the provided uncertainty assessment in 2006 IPCC Guidelines.